bfjnaude/cv/index.md

 -   Confident working with large code bases and on multiple platforms
 -   Proven ability to quickly grasp and apply new technologies or 3rd party APIs
 -   Strong communication skills of technical ideas to both technical and non technical colleagues
--   Build and maintain physical and virtual computer networks

 ### Tools & Technologies